The Writer's Cramp 1-24-21 W/C 956

 The day dawns warm and bright.
 Perfect for a celebration.
-Everyone gathers and we start the party.
+Everyone gathers, we start the party.
 The only ones missing are George, in NYC, and Missy who’s still sick.
 So I carry on the best I can with those who came.

 But round about 4 o’clock in the afternoon, things went a little crazy.
 First, the lights went out.
 Then there was an explosion somewhere over the mountains.
 We tried to access the internet from our phones, but no one had service.
 Sirens started up, traffic increased.
 We sat around the table with candles and discussed.

 Keith was sure he’d read about this situation in a sci-fi book just the other day.
-Missy started crying about her dog left in her apartment.
+Helen started crying about her dog left in her apartment.